Greg Page (musician): Solo

 His 2005 solo album, Taking Care of Country, reflects Page's interest in Elvis Presley's music.
-It was recorded with the TCB Band, Elvis' back-up band.
+It was recorded with the TCB Band, Presley's back-up band.
 In spring 2003, Page performed in Las Vegas with the TCB Band.
-In 2002, Page sang back-up with Australian Elvis impersonator Mick Gerace.
+In 2002, Page sang backup with Australian Elvis impersonator Mick Gerace.
 His second album with the TCB Band, Let It Be Me, was released in 2012.
-Production of the album began in 2004, but was interrupted due to Page's medical issues.
+Production of the album began in 2004, but it was interrupted due to Page's medical issues.